Bouchard Père & Fils - Monthélie 1er Cru Les Duresses Domaine 2021

 Wine rated (2022 guide) 89-91/100

 The Monthélie Les Duresses 1er Cru 2021 comes from a 1.8-hectare south-facing hillside, one of the last to be harvested.
-The nose offers aromas of wild strawberry and cranberry with a hint of dried rose petals.
+On the nose, aromas of wild strawberry and cranberry with a hint of dried rose petals.
 The palate is supple and fresh, with lovely acidity.
 This wine has much more complexity and nuance than the Village, with a palpable minerality on the finish.
 Well worth discovering.

 James Suckling